Back to Top

 Prizes

-• The winner will receive the opportunity to perform with PYP at the Arlene Schnitzer Concert Hall during the 2025-2026 Season.
+• The winner will receive the opportunity to perform their entire concerto with PYP at the Arlene Schnitzer Concert Hall during the 2027-2028 season.

 • Professional photo shoot prior to the performance (Courtesy of Portland Youth Philharmonic)

-• The second place winner will play a mutually agreed upon short work for piano and orchestra with PYP or Camerata PYP.
+• The runner up will play a mutually agreed upon short work for piano and orchestra with PYP or Camerata PYP in the 2027-2028 season.

 2023 PPI Concerto Competition Winners: